 Making a donation

 Donations for Nanoc are no longer accepted at this time.
-If you like Nanoc and want to show your support, consider donating to a worthy cause — how about one to end State-sanctioned violence, liberate Black people, and end white supremacy forever?
+If you like Nanoc and want to show your support, consider donating to a worthy cause — how about one to help people whose lives and livelihoods are shattered by conflict and disaster?

 If you find a bug in Nanoc, you should report it!
 But before you do, make sure you have the latest version of Nanoc (and dependencies) installed, and see if you can still reproduce the bug there.
 If you can, report it!